davidsky900/SelfDrivingCar-AdvancedLanelineDetection/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+The algorithm is implemented and tested on different highway driving videos, and successfully demonstrates the detection of curvature lane lines and lane regions under different lane line color and lighting conditions.

 The code related to this project is provided in the file of AdvLaneLine.ipynb.
 The following section describes the method applied in each steps, with demonstrative examples.
 The code corresponding to each section is labeled in the ipynb file.